kausui/img2heic/README.md

 compression level is between 0 to 1.0.
 0 means maximum compression.
 1.0 means maximum image quality.
 The default is 0.8.

+10 or more bits color file is converted to 10bit heif image.
 Converted image file is generated in the same folder the original file is in.

 ## LICENSE